If your pool area is beginning to look drab or you’re just ready for a change, take a look at these ways to transform your outdoor space.

 5. Replace the waterline tile in your pool.

 In addition to protecting the perimeter of your pool from grime, waterline tile serves as a decorative element for your pool area.
 New waterline tile can really enhance the look of your pool—especially if your current tile is faded or hasn’t been well maintained.
 You can choose from various tile types including glass, stone, ceramic, or porcelain.
 Glass tiles are the most expensive, but they are also the most durable and non-porous.
 Stone tile can be used for a classic or Mediterranean look.
-Ceramic and porcelain tiles are most commonly used and are available in many different designs.
-See more about options for swimming pool tile here.
+Glass, porcelain & natural stone are commonly used and are available in many different designs.
+Learn more about options for swimming pool tile here.

 6. Take safety seriously.